ACastanza/GSEA_R/README.md

 Log2(FC)\*-log10(pValue) (rank.metric == scaledchange)<br>
 <b>Warning: These methods are extremely slow.</b>

 GSEA-R v2.0 contains a method for performing an highly experimental network-weighted GSEA.
 Traditional GSEA weights each step of the enrihcment score calculation by the ranking metric of the gene at that step.
 This network-weighted method (nwGSEA) modifies the Enrichment Score calculation such that each step is weighted by both the ranking metric, as well as the (log-scaled) connectivity for each gene.
-For genes in the set, the gene's connectivity for a local network constructed from just the genes in the set normalized by the median connectivity of the set is used.
-For genes not in the set the gene's connectivity in the global global network normalized by the global median connectivity is used.  <br>
+For genes in the set, the gene's connectivity for a local network constructed from just the genes in the set normalized by the median connectivity of the set is used. <br>

 The collapse dataset feature requires the <tt>dplyr</tt> package from <tt>tidyverse</tt>